Maikxx/real-time-web-1819/README.md

 * Start the server with: `yarn start-server` or `npm run start-server`
 * Build the server with `yarn build-server` or `npm run build-server`
 * Start linting with: `yarn lint` or `npm run lint`

+* Register for a test account, log in to that account and create a group to start using the platform.

 ## Concept